TReed1104/heimdall-client/README.md

-# heimdall-client
+# Heimdall Push Client
-The local client script for automating the pushing of data to the API.
-The script records a set of information about the machine and sends it via a POST or PUT web request.
-The folder contains the script itself and the pip dependencies file.
+The push client for Heimdall is a small python script used for automating the pushing of data to the Heimdall API.

-The Data recorded is:
+The script sends the following information about the computer to the API:
-* The machines hostname
+* Hostname
-* The machines MAC Address (Which is also used as the unique ID for the machine in the system)
+* MAC Address
-* The machines internal IP
+* IP Address
-* The machines Operating system
+* Operating system
-* The Operating System's version
+* Operating System's version
-* The Operating System's build version
+* Operating System's build version

 <br>

 ---

 ## Dependencies
-Heimdall uses the pip package manager and is written using Python3.
+The Heimdall client uses the pip package manager and is written using Python3.

 The following packages are used in the project:

-### Client - Requests - 2.22.0
+### Requests - 2.22.0
-Requests is a library used for easily implementing HTTP GET/PUSH/POST/DELETE requests in python.
+Requests is a library used for easily implementing HTTP CRUD requests in python.
 Its through this package that the local client app (local_client.py) pushes data to the Heimdall API.

-### Client - GetMac - 0.8.2
+### GetMac - 0.8.2
 GetMac is a library used for easily getting the Mac address of a machine Ethernet or Wi-Fi adapter.

 <br>